-5 Best Nonslip Yoga Mats for Hot Yoga (or If You Have Sweaty Hands)
+5 Best Yoga Mats for Sweaty Hands

 I was in the middle of trying to get into Flying Warrior pose at my hot yoga class when it happened.
 My sweaty hand was slipping a bit on the mat which was making it difficult to get into the pose.
 That is when I noticed that there was some sweat on my mat.
 My amateur detective kicked in and I realized that the sweat was causing the slippage.

 I wasn’t alone in noticing this however.
 The teacher walked over and said “Hmm, that’s not a good mat…Maybe look into getting a better one.”.
 It was kind of embarrassing to be told my mat was subpar in front of the class.
 In any case, it led me to look for a higher quality mat.
 It even got me thinking that there must be a mat specifically suited for hot yoga or Bikram yoga (as it was previously known).
 Now, I know that you are supposed to use a towel during hot yoga to help with grip but it’s nice when your mat is also on your side (for the moments when there is no towel)!
 Some of these mats don’t even require a towel and some have a towel built in.